COVID-19 deaths in Black Chicago nearly double to 125 in one week - The Chicago Crusader

 As of January 25, all 20 Black zip codes had positivity rates in the single digits.
 Sixteen of those zip codes had positivity rates below the city average of 7.3 percent.
 All 20 had positivity rates below the state average of 11.6 percent.
 Zip code 60637 (Washington Park, Woodlawn) had the lowest positivity rate in the group at 3 percent.

-On January 25, health officials in Philadelphia said the city is averaging 156 COVID-19 deaths per day in a week, the highest daily death toll than any point in the last year.
+On January 25, health officials in Philadelphia said the city is averaging 156 COVID-19 deaths per day, the highest daily death toll than any point in the last year.
 On Monday, January 24, Detroit health officials reported the city had 36 COVID-19 deaths over three days.
 In Cleveland, 85 people died of the disease within a week, according to data from the New York Times.

 Nationally, the seven-day average for newly reported COVID-19 deaths reached 2,258 a day on January 25.
 That’s up about 1,000 from daily death counts two months ago, according to data from Johns Hopkins University.
 That number is the highest since February 2021 as America was recovering from the worst of last winter’s wave.